sarveshsn/Electric-Vehicle-Population-Size/README.md

 ```

+3. Download the csv file from this repository and save the file in the folder as the .rmd file.
-3. Open the R script `Electric Vehicles.rmd` in an R-compatible environment (e.g., RStudio).
+4. Open the R script `Electric Vehicles.rmd` in an R-compatible environment (e.g., RStudio).
-4. Execute the code step by step or in its entirety to see the results and visualizations.
+5. Execute the code step by step or in its entirety to see the results and visualizations.

 ## Author